iamelijahko/whatever-the-weather/README.md

 - "Subject: HOT SPELL ALERT!
 Body: Temperature in 2 hours will be {this_temp} degree Celsius.
 Stay cool and drink more water!"

 ## Bonus: Instant Weather Alert with GUI
-Please refer to "weather_forecast.py"
+File you need: "weather_forecast.py" and "config.ini"
-Basically, you can search the weather of every city in the coming 3 hours.
+Weather forecast app with graphical interface.
+User can search the weather of every city in the coming 3 hours.
+With 5 different messages on the pop-up window:
+- Freezing: Temperature lower than 5.0 degree Celsius
+- Cold: Temperature between 5.0 to 15.0 degree Celsius
+- Warm: Temperature between 15.0 to 25.0 degree Celsius
+- Hot: Temperature between 25.0 to 30.0 degree Celsius
+- Boilinig: Temperature higher than 30.0 degree Celsius